Skip to Content

 What to do if you're worried about your hearing

-There are also apps designed to amplify sound or enhance clarity during calls that you can access.
+There are also apps that can amplify or enhance sound during calls.

-• Try captioned phone services: Captioned telephones or apps that transcribe speech in real time can be a great support when traditional calls become too difficult.
+• Try captioned phone services: If calls have become genuinely difficult, captioned telephones and apps that transcribe speech in real time can be a real lifeline — giving you a written record of the conversation as it happens.

 Why Choose Us?